freenas/freenas-docs/userguide/account.rst

 Built-in user accounts needed by the system cannot be removed.
 A :guilabel:`Remove User` button appears for custom users that were added by the system administrator.
-If the user to be removed is the last user in a custom group, an option is presented to delete the group as well.
+If the user to be removed is the last user in a custom group, an option is offered to keep the user primary group after deleting the user.